Prison Workouts: The No Equipment Way to Transform Your Body

 Bench dips or chair dips are a great way to target full-range chest growth.
 It's a fantastic addition to the normal schedule of push ups, rounding out your upper body strength training and building your lower pecs.

 These are easy to access since you only need a raised surface (though ideally two).
-The full stretch in the pecs lets you build more muscle mass, accelerating your development and ensuring you’re not weak at the end of shoulder extension.
+The full stretch in the pecs lets you build more muscle mass, accelerating your development and ensuring you're not weak at the end of shoulder extension

 Pull ups?
 Variations on the bars or anything else that's nailed down

 If you can get your hands on any form of pull up bar, rings, or any kind of overhead bar, you can build a ridiculous back.
 Pull ups and chin ups are the very best bodyweight exercises, and nothing in the world replaces the benefits of being strong in vertical pulling exercises.
+For those looking to advance further, handstand push-ups are an excellent exercise to build shoulder strength and improve balance.
+For optimal muscle engagement and safety, use a shoulder width grip when performing pull ups and hanging leg raises.

 Pulling yourself is a fundamental movement and you need it to balance out your physique.